 - The "transport" in the message receiver’s end manages concurrent connections and listens to messages contacting the application server via a particular protocol.
 For example, an “HTTP transport listener” detects XML/SOAP messages communicated in the HTTP protocol.

-- A transport which detects a message identifies if it needs any additional processing, also known as (QoS) operationssuch as security checks.
+- A transport which detects a message identifies if it needs any additional processing, also known as Quality of Service (QoS) operations such as security checks.
 The transport then sends the message through a message pipe containing handlers to take care of the additional processing.

 - Once the message has gone through the message pipe, it is passed on to the Message Receiver.